maia-s/sdl3-sys-rs/sdl3-image-sys/README.md

 ## Usage

-`sdl3-image-sys` requires SDL_image version `3.2.0` or later.
+`sdl3-image-sys` is compatible with SDL_image version `3.2.0` or later, but the latest available stable release is recommended.
-Some APIs may require a later version.
+Some APIs may require later versions.
 You can check availability in the documentation.

 By default, `sdl3-image-sys` will attempt to link to a dynamic/shared library named `SDL3_image` in the default library search path, using the usual platform specific naming